-Barney Stinson may have been a shallow SOB on the “How I Met Your Mother,” TV series, but the one thing the guy got right was the notion to dress to impress.
+Barney Stinson may have been a shallow SOB on the “How I Met Your Mother” TV series, but the one thing the guy got right was the notion of dressing to impress.
 Looks matter.
-It's definitely not what we want to hear nor what anyone cares to admit, but as human beings, it is unfortunately our nature to make judgments based on first impressions.
+It’s definitely not what we want to hear, nor what anyone cares to admit, but as human beings, it is, unfortunately, our nature to make judgments based on first impressions.

-An interview is the start of a relationship and as with any relationship, how you present yourself on first meeting speaks volumes within the first minute.
-Vast research has been done on this – from Princeton to UCLA, Cambridge and beyond – and much of it shows that the first minutes in a meeting and interview can determine how the rest of the interview will go, if someone will like you or not, hire you or not, keep listening or not.
+An interview is the start of a relationship, and as with any relationship, how you present yourself on the first meeting speaks volumes within the first minute.
+Vast research has been done on this – from Princeton to UCLA, Cambridge and beyond – and much of it shows that the first minutes of a meeting and interview can determine how the rest of the interview will go if someone will like you or not, hire you or not, keep listening or not.
 Within seconds of meeting you, based on a single observed physical trait or behavior, people will assume to know everything about you, according to Social Psychology by H. Andrew Michener, John D. Delamater, and Daniel J. Myers.
-Also, research conducted by Dr. Albert Mehrabian of UCLA, shows that appearance and body language accounts for 55% of that first impression.
+Also, research conducted by Dr. Albert Mehrabian of UCLA shows that appearance and body language accounts for 55% of the first impression.

-We are not talking about whether you look like a super model or are eligible to land a GQ cover.
-In the job search and placement industry, this is about whether you have shown that you care enough about the image you portray, as a matter of respect for the interviewer and the company.
+We are not discussing whether you look like a supermodel or are eligible to land a GQ cover.
+In the job search and placement industry, this is about whether you have shown that you care enough about the image you portray as a matter of respect for the interviewer and the company.
 Everything counts in the interview.
 Maximize your chances for an offer by paying attention to the details – because the interviewer will be.